tefkah/thesis-writing/Approximate Instantiation Is Used as an Argument Against Platonism.md

 ctime: 20210210141222
 ---

-# Approximate instantiation is used as an argument against Platonism
+# Approximate Instantiation Is Used as an Argument Against Platonism

 [@Leng2012] tries to argue against Platonism being a valid way to explicate infinite idealization by saying that mathematical structures can be approximately instantiated.